Early pregnancy bleeding is common but causes a lot of anxiety and concern for women. In the first trimester, so much is going on in your body.

 Remember, early pregnancy bleeding is common – you’re not alone.
 A visit to your healthcare provider not only makes sure you and your baby are healthy, but it could give you precious peace of mind, rather than worrying and uncertainty.

-Bleeding in early pregnancy 4 weeks
+Early pregnancy bleeding – 4 weeks

 At 4 weeks pregnant you’re waiting for your next menstrual period.
 Around 50% of pregnancies are unplanned so you may not be aware of the fact a fertilised egg has settled into your uterus.
 You may feel more tired than usual or have tender breasts, but chalk this up to being close to your period.